Privacy Policy

 • Legal Basis: Contract (for sharing data to create the meeting) and Legitimate Interests (for processing notes and transcripts).

 In the future, we plan to integrate payment processing services (Stripe and PayPal) into our Calendly booking flow.
 When this is active, we will process your payment information to securely complete your transactions.
 The legal basis for this processing will be Contract.
-We will update this privacy policy with specific details on the data shared with these providers at that time.
+We will update this privacy policy with specific details on the data shared with these third party payment processing providers at that time.

 Tutor Registration